f1tenth/f1tenth_doc/index.rst

 .. image:: img/add-to-slack.png
    :target: https://join.slack.com/t/f1tenth-teams/shared_invite/enQtMzc3ODU2ODM1NzE3LTBjMmVkMzZjZTJiNWUzZDFhZTJiODgzMjg0MTA1MDAxZTUxMzkwMDRhNTM2NzdjNDc5MTk5YTc5YmNhNTdhMTU

-Many thanks to the `f1tenth <http://f1tenth.org/>`_ community at the University of Pennsylvania, `Kim Luong <https://www.kim-luong.com>`_ for writing and compiling this documentation, and `Jim Benson <https://www.jetsonhacks.com/>`_ for all the insightful edits.

 .. note:: F1tenth is an open source project developed by a community of
           researchers and students.
 The documentation team can always use your feedback and help to improve the tutorials and class reference.
 If